Photography Along Victoria’s Rugged Mornington Peninsula Coast: Where Nature Takes the Stage

 | Cape Schanck Lighthouse |

-This location is ideal for:
+This place is dead set good for:

-- Silhouettes at sunset
+- Capturing silhouettes at sunset

-- Moody colourful skies
+- Chasing moody, colourful skies

 Comments